-- Promoting our rules of Care Respect Inspire - All staff, every day meet and greet the children at the classroom door - Discussing issues every week during 'Circle Time/PATHS lessons' - Choosing two child from each class to receive a 'Star of the Week' certificate during whole school assembly. - Encouraging pupils to choose each other for an indiscriminate act of kindness for our kindness tree each week. - Awarding certificates each week for best class attendance - Celebrate achievements within the school and from school to home with a phone call - Promoting positive behaviour in the classroom, playground, dining room and during assemblies - Choosing two pupils of the week in every class each day to have special privileges and responsibilities.
-The pupils also receives a compliment list from their peers. - Running a whole school social and emotional learning programme (PATHS). - Running small friendship groups for targeted pupils who have difficulties in making and retaining friendships. - Encourage positive choices by redirection, reminders and reflection, ensuring the children understands - The cautions and the consequences.
+- Promoting our rules of Care Respect Inspire - All staff, every day meet and greet the children at the classroom door - Discussing issues every week during P4C and mindfulness lessons' - Choosing two children from each class to receive a 'Star of the Week' certificate during whole school assembly. - Encouraging pupils to choose each other for an indiscriminate act of kindness for our kindness tree each week. - Awarding certificates each week for best class attendance - Celebrate achievements within the school and from school to home with a phone call - Promoting positive behaviour in the classroom, playground, dining room and during assemblies - Choosing two pupils of the week in every class each day to have special privileges and responsibilities. - Running a whole school social and emotional learning programme using Jigsaw and bespoke mindfulness curriculum. - Running small friendship groups for targeted pupils who have difficulties in making and retaining friendships. - Encourage positive choices by redirection, reminders and reflection, ensuring the children understands - The cautions and the consequences.
 (3 warnings & reflection).